-Instruction Standard 8 -Establishes a learning environment that empowers students to actively monitor their own programment 1.
-Exemplary Nearly all students use tools (e.g., rubrics, checklists, exemplars) to actively monitor their own progress.
+Instruction Standard 8 -Establishes a learning environment that empowers students to actively monitor their own programment that empowers students to actively monitor their own programment.
+1. Exemplary Nearly all students use tools (e.g., rubrics, checklists, exemplars) to actively monitor their own progress.
 Nearly all students develop a sense of personal responsibility and accountability by engaging in record keeping, self-monitoring, sharing, exhibiting, and self-reflection.
 2. Operational Most students use tools (e.g., rubrics, checklists, exemplars) to actively monitor their own progress. √ 3.
 Emerging Some students use tools to actively monitor their own progress.
 4. Not Evident Few, if any, students use tools to actively monitor their own progress.